OutSystems/docs-support/src/troubleshooting/application-lifecycle/lifetime/lifetime-register-env-error.md

 ---
-summary: Learn how to troubleshoot environment registration in LifeTime.
+summary: Explore troubleshooting steps for registering a new environment in LifeTime with OutSystems 11 (O11).
 tags:
 locale: en-us
 guid: d8ee4abf-9875-4696-a24f-a4608645ab33